gardener/machine-controller-manager/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gardener/machine-controller-manager)](https://goreportcard.com/report/github.com/gardener/machine-controller-manager)

 Machine Controller Manager (MCM) manages VMs as another kubernetes custom resource.
 It provides a declarative way to manage VMs.
-The current implementation supports AWS, GCP, Azure and Openstack.
-It can easily extended to support other cloud providers as well.
+The current implementation supports AWS, GCP, Azure, Alicloud, Packet and Openstack.
+It can easily be extended to support other cloud providers as well.

 Example of managing machine:
 ```